chuchi-chaschtli/CS4410/semant/README.md

 more than once in a chain of Name types, we know that we've come across a loop, otherwise we can continue on in our list of type definitions.

+Note that this algorithm runs in `O(n^2)` due to relying on `contains`, however the method that Prof. Shivers described in class (based on the maximal length of a non-looping recursive type declaration chain) _also_ runs in `O(n^2)`, not to mention that in the context of our compiler we are dealing with relatively small values for `n`, where `n` is the number of consecutive type declarations.

 ### Mutually Recursive Functions

 Since function headers are required to provide their parameter and return types,